 When equality is a value that is deeply rooted in every one of our children, we become an active part of bringing about lasting change.

-We become change agents by sending humans into the world that navigate the world with respect for all human life.
+We become change agents by sending humans into the world who navigate the world with respect for all human life.

 - Teach them what it means to respect another person’s life, choices, and rights.